rollmug/strapi-mysql-docker/README.md

 ### Permissions

-To set permissions, do this with all services running:
+You may or may not need to do this, but if you run into problems creating new Collections, you may need to adjust permissions.
+Just do this with all Docker services running:

 ```bash
 docker compose exec -u root strapi chown -R node:node /opt/app/public/uploads /opt/app/src/api
 ```

+### Stopping / Restarting

 To stop all running containers, run: